thestriver/100_days_of_code/AWS_CCP.md

 Systems Manager: AWS Systems Manager is a Central Place to View and Manage AWS Resources

 Amazon Rekognition: Search and Analyze Images

+AMIs come in three main categories:
+Community AMIs– free to use, generally you just select the operating system you want AWS Marketplace AMIs– pay to use, generally come packaged with additional, licensed software My AMIs– AMIs that you create yourself

+Amazon Comprehend is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text.

+DynamoDB is fully managed and can be scaled without incurring downtime Both RDS and ElastiCache use EC2 instances and therefore scaling (vertically) requires downtime

+Both Amazon EC2 and Amazon S3 are managed at a regional level.
+Note: Amazon S3 is a global namespace but you still create your buckets within a region
+CloudFront, Route 52 and IAM and managed at a global level